 Rotating your tires regularly is a key part of tire maintenance.
-In fact, the tre industry recommends rotating your tires every 5,000-6,000 miles.
-Regularly rotating your tires helps maintenance tire safety & achieve even tread wear and long tread life, which ultimately saves you money in the long run.
-The roads you drive everyday are also filled with hazards such as potholes, nails and broken glass that can wreck havoc on your tires.
+In fact, the tire industry recommends rotating your tires every 5,000-6,000 miles.
+Regularly rotating your tires helps maintain tire safety & achieve even tread wear and long tread life, which ultimately saves you money in the long run.
+The roads you drive everyday are also filled with hazards such as potholes, nails and broken glass that can wreak havoc on your tires.
 However, a flat tire or a leaky tire doesn’t necessarily mean you need to replace it.
 At Goodguys Tire & Auto Repair our technicians will repair your flat tire using the latest industry standard techniques so that you can be back on the road in no time.

 - Flat Repair